-However, you might want to consider other forms of injectable Filler that last longer than 9 months.
+However, you might want to consider other forms of injectable fillers that last longer than 9 months.

 Calcium hydroxyapatite (Radiesse) fillers can last between 12-18 months.

-Please consult a doctor for further discussion on duration of effect, side-effects/complications and cost.
+Please consult a doctor for further discussion on duration of effects, side-effects/complications, and costs.

 All You Need To Know About Rhinoplasties (2019)